pythonpune/pythonpune.github.com/pages/python-resources.md

 #### Exercises Driven Learning
 * [Learn Python the Hard Way](http://learnpythonthehardway.org) _(Do not let the title fool you)_
 * [Python Koans](https://bitbucket.org/gregmalcolm/python_koans)
+* [CheckIO: Python-programming-driven online adventure game] (http://www.checkio.org/) _(Solve problems with Python to advance to new levels.
+It welcomes beginner and experienced programmers.
+It is new (as of Dec 2012), so could be buggy sometimes.
+Also turn your "Proper English" language filters off :)_

 #### For intermediate programmers
 * [Dive Into Python](http://www.diveintopython.net/toc/index.html)